Lee County High School (Georgia)

 Lee County High School is a public school located in Leesburg, Georgia, United States.
 The mascot is the Trojan and the school colors are red and black.

 LCHS has achieved Adequate Yearly Progress for seven years in a row and is part of the Lee County School District, which is one of only a few school systems in the state of Georgia to earn AYP for six years in a row.

 Kevin Dowling served as the principal of the school from June 2006 to Fall 2016.

 Karen Hancock took over from Kevin Dowling as principal in the fall of 2016.
+As for the 2024/2025 school year, Karen Hancock has stated, she will retire in May 2025.
+She will be placed by Melissa Edwards, former Principal of Worth County High School, for the new school years,waiting ahead for her.

 In 2008 the Lee County High School 9th Grade Campus was opened, which freshmen attend for one year before transitioning to the upper campus.
 The principal of the LCHS 9th Grade Campus is Ginger Lawrence.

 Academics

 The school offers a wide variety of classes and career pathway opportunities.
 In addition to its academic commitment, the school has been recognized for its outstanding leaders.
 Principal Kevin Dowling was named the 2012 Georgia Principal of the Year.
 In 2010, LCHS was listed by Newsweek as one of "America's Best High Schools".